kjh1980/MoEngage-Docs/windows.rst

 uniqueId - unique id for the user specific to your system, so that there is a unique identifier mapping between your platform and MoEngage.

-You can use MoEHelperConstants class to set the default user attributes like mobile number, gender, user name, brithday.
+You can use MoEngageConstants class to set the default user attributes like mobile number, gender, user name, brithday.
 Birthday has to be in the format - "mm/dd/yyyy".
 The constants for these default attributes in MoEHelperConstants are mentioned below:

 ::